esfalsa/srsglass/README.md

 Usage: srsglass [OPTIONS] --nation <USER_NATION>

 Options:
   -n, --nation <USER_NATION>   The name of your nation, to identify you to NationStates -o, --outfile <OUTFILE>      Name of the output file [default: srsglass.xlsx]
-      --major <MAJOR_LENGTH>  Length of major update, in seconds [default: 5350] --minor <MINOR_LENGTH>  Length of minor update, in seconds [default: 3550] -d, --dump                  Use the current data dump instead of downloading -p, --path <DUMP_PATH>      Path to the data dump [default: regions.xml.gz] -h, --help                  Print help
+      --major <MAJOR_LENGTH>   Length of major update, in seconds [default: 5350] --minor <MINOR_LENGTH>   Length of minor update, in seconds [default: 3550] -d, --dump                   Use the current data dump instead of downloading -p, --path <DUMP_PATH>       Path to the data dump [default: regions.xml.gz] --precision <PRECISION>  The number of milliseconds to use in timestamps [default: 0] -h, --help                   Print help
   -V, --version                Print version
 ```

 ## Performance